 In terms of property, a penalty might be used to define an additional charge on your mortgage if you for instance break a fixed interest rate.

-This is a term used to describe residential investment properties let in multiple units and converted into such prior to the operation of the Local Government Planning and Development Act 1963.
-This term "Pre 63" is slightly misleading as the operational date of the Act was actually in October 1964.
-One's solicitor can advise one more fully as to the detail concerning the legal status of a Pre '63 property which is normally evidenced by a statutory declaration in writing by the vendor, or other informed party who own the property at the operative date of thisAct.
+This is a term used to describe residential investment properties let in multiple units and converted into such prior to the operation of the Local Government Planning and Development Act 1963 (This term "Pre '63" is slightly misleading as the operational date of the Act was actually in October 1964).
+A solicitor can advise more fully as to the detail concerning the legal status of a Pre '63 property.

-In terms of property this is the total amount of money one borrows on a mortgage to purchase a property.
+In terms of property this is the total amount of money borrowed on a mortgage to purchase a property.

 Private Residential Tenancies Board

-It was established as a statutory body in 2004 with the responsibility for the overseeing of all residential tenancies in the future to include registration of all leases and the first port of call for the resolution of all disputes between landlords and tenants.
-By law all tenancies must be registered with the PRTB and failure to do so leaves the landlord liable to penalties as well the forfeiture of the certain tax allowances that can be claimed against the rent.
+Established as a statutory body in 2004 with responsibility for overseeing all residential tenancies in the to include registration of all leases and the resolution of all disputes between landlords and tenants.
+By law all tenancies must be registered with the PRTB and failure to do so leaves the landlord liable to penalties as well the forfeiture of certain tax allowances that can be claimed against the rent.